nwg-piotr/nwg-shell/README.md

 This script uses the [i3ipc-python library](https://github.com/altdesktop/i3ipc-python) to switch the layout splith/splitv depending on the currently focused window dimensions.
 It works on both sway and i3 window managers.
 You may love it or hate it, but it's my must have.

+## Contributions

+If you like the idea of the GTK shell for sway, feel free to submit your improvements, new modules, plugins or standalone programs.
+Also bug reports and ideas are more than welcome.
+Preferred languages are python and Go.

+**Important: before you open a PR containing major changes to already existing programs, please do open an issue to discuss what you're going to do.**

 ## Resources

 The shell logo has been created by [SGSE](https://github.com/sgse) and released under the terms of the Creative Commons license